stratum/stratum/stratum/hal/bin/barefoot/README.md

 ## Installing the SDE

-These instructions are for SDE version 8.8.0.
-Starting with SDE release 8.7.0, Barefoot's P4Studio Build tool comes with a default Stratum profile, which takes care of installing all the necessary dependencies and builds the SDE with the appropriate flags.
+These instructions are valid for SDE versions 8.8.0 through 8.9.0.
+Barefoot's P4Studio Build tool comes with a default Stratum profile, which takes care of installing all the necessary dependencies and builds the SDE with the appropriate flags.

 Please follow these steps: